amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     eventIntent number {number}
     ```

-    As you can see in the example above, we are really only using two intents: searchIntent and eventIntent.
+    As you can see in the example above, we are using our two custom intents: searchIntent and eventIntent.
 Each example is a different way that a user might ask for that intent.  searchIntent expects a AMAZON.DATE slot, and eventIntent expects a AMAZON.NUMBER slot.

 9. Select **Save**.
 You should see the interaction model being built (this might a take a minute or two).
 If you select Next, your changes will be saved and you will go directly to the test screen.
 After selecting Save, it should now look like this: